lbacon17/lb-fitness/TESTING.md

     * If I click on an individual order number, I can view further details such as the contents of the order
     * If I haven't placed any orders yet, the table tells me that I don't have any order history
 * As a member, I want to be able to cancel my subscription
-    * I go to my dashboard or profile page and click the Cancel Susbcription button, which triggers a pop-up box asking me to confirm
+    * I go to my dashboard or profile page and click the Cancel Subscription button, which triggers a pop-up box asking me to confirm
     * If I accidentally clicked Cancel, I click the Back button to safely dismiss the pop-up box
         * Note that this button is named Back rather than Cancel, because the action here is to cancel the subscription, so having two buttons with the word cancel could potentially confuse the user
     * To confirm cancellation, I click Cancel Subscription again and I am notified that my subscription has been cancelled